Advanced Search

 • from a Consumption BM Unit to a Consumption Energy Account.

-If a BM Unit’s P/C Status changes, the central BSC Systems automatically give any existing MVRNs for that BM Unit an end-date of the day before the change.
-This means that we will subsequently allocate the entire BM Unit Metered Volume to the Lead Party.
+If a BM Unit’s P/C Status changes, the BSC Central Systems automatically give any existing MVRNs for that BM Unit an end-date of the day before the change.
+This means that we will subsequently allocate the entire BM Unit’s Credited Energy Volume to the Lead Party.
 This potentially leaves both the Lead Party and Subsidiary Party in imbalance if they are unaware of the change and do not have energy contracts in place to balance their positions.

-See our separate Contract Notifications Guidance for more about MVRNs.
+See our separate Volume Notifications Guidance for more about MVRNs.

 Effect on Energy Indebtedness